Skip to Main Content

 Being aware of common Missouri perils may help you identify gaps in your home coverage.
 Below are some common causes of loss in the state as well as some industry challenges Missouri insurers are facing:

-• Tornadoes: Although Missouri is not one of the top ten states for tornadoes, it is considered part of Tornado Alley and sees its fair share of twisters.
-In 2022, there were 11, and the state's annual average is 32.
+• Tornadoes: Although Missouri is not one of the top 10 states for tornadoes, it is considered part of Tornado Alley and sees its fair share of twisters.
+In 2023, there were 23 and the state's annual average is 32.
+However, the state has already experienced 109 tornadoes in 2024, making it one of the most active years on record.
 Five of the 25 deadliest tornadoes in U.S. history occurred in Missouri, resulting in significant damage and loss of life.

 • Flooding: Flooding is the deadliest severe weather hazard in the state, according to the Missouri Department of Public Safety.
 Even a small stream or ditch can be the cause of damage after severe rainstorms, and homes that are not in designated flood zones can still be at risk.
 Unfortunately, standard policies do not cover flooding, but many insurers offer private flood insurance or NFIP coverage as standalone policies.

 • Limited insurer availability: In some at-risk parts of the country, insurers have become reluctant to write new policies for homeowners, especially if they live in areas with volatile weather and high claim frequency or severity.
-This is compounded by supply chain issues and rising inflation, which lead to more expensive claims.
 You may find a limited number of insurers available to you for coverage when you shop for Missouri homeowners insurance.

 Frequently asked questions